antsmartian/antoaravinth.github.com/_posts/2012-11-12-happy-diwali.md

 The file that you tried to unzip is a normal text file!
 Belive me I didn't keep on a ziping a 10gb file to make that 9.7Mb size.
 Or used any other tools to do so.
 But intead used a simple idea.

 If your using Ubuntu for a while, you know exactly that there is an directory mounted named `/dev/zero`, which contains a full of special character.
 Compressing a 10Gb special character does take 45 secs or so.
+Because they are text they can be easily compressed.
 And that's what I exactly did.

 But wait a minute, how come I created a 10Gb special character text file?
 Is it that so much in size?